Asclera® (polidocanol) Injection

 In clinical studies, the following adverse reactions were observed after using Asclera and were more common with Asclera than placebo: injection site hematoma, injection site irritation, injection site discoloration, injection site pain, injection site pruritus, injection site warmth, neovascularization, injection site thrombosis.

 POST-MARKETING SAFETY EXPERIENCE:

-The following adverse reactions have been reported during use of polidocanol in world-wide experience; in some of these cases, these adverse events have been serious or troublesome.
+The following adverse reactions have been reported during use of polidocanol in world-wide experience.
 Because these reactions are reported voluntarily from a population of uncertain size and without a control group, it is not possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.